 Place motor with shaft in vertical position, cable end up.
 Remove screws (532) and slowly lift cable cover (501) from the motor.
-If stuck, lift the motor approx. 10 mm by the upper bearing holder (501).
-Rap the upper bearing holder (501) with a rubber mallet until remainder of motor falls away, thus loosening holder.
+If stuck, lift the motor approx. 10 mm by the upper bearing holder (501) with a rubber mallet until remainder of motor falls away, thus loosening holder.
 (Pry with screw driver to assist, if necessary).